microsoft/azuredevopslabs/labs/vsts/agile/readme.md

    ![](images/41.png)

-   >Rich cards not only provide at-a-glance info of interest to you and your team, they also provide a way for you to update a field without opening the work item.
-With style rules, you can highlight those work items with colors, based on the criteria you set.
+   {% include important.html content= "Rich cards not only provide at-a-glance info of interest to you and your team, they also provide a way for you to update a field without opening the work item.
+With style rules, you can highlight those work items with colors, based on the criteria you set." %}

 1. You can see the Avatar and other information on the cards.